Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/intro-to-css.md

 ### Exercise (2 min)
 Take a two minutes and chat with your partner about why this particular way of styling an element might not be the greatest approach?
 See if you can think of some specific scenarios when using inline styles would be a disadvantage...

-### Don't use Inline Styles
+### Don't Use Inline Styles!!

 Don't use inline styles if you can avoid it.
-They are very specific!
-(More on this in a minute)
+They are very specific and they make it extremely difficult to manage as your program gets larger!

 ### Styles in the head tag